Important: Before you apply as a non-matriculated student...

 Note: If you are an international student who holds, or hopes to obtain, an F-1 or J-1 visa, you are not eligible for non-degree/non-matriculated student status.

-Submit the online application for non-degree/non-matriculated study and your transcript(s) AFTER reviewing the schedule of classes.
+Submit the online graduate application for non-degree/non-matriculated study and your transcript(s) AFTER reviewing the schedule of classes.

 - You will need a valid email address to create an online application.